itava0/onChill/README.md

 - lodash to create the pagination component
 - axios for the http request
-- react-toastify to show a message in the UI in case of unexpected errors
 - react-router-dom to handle routing
 - react-reveal for the fade in animation effect